The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Canonical complex structure

 \subsection{The moduli stack $\K_{T, \chi}$}

-In this subsection, we introduce the stack $\K_{T, \chi}$ and show its Artin property.
-The Artin property actually affects our arguments in the next subsection.
-See Appendix A for generalities on stacks over the category of complex spaces ($\Cpx$-stacks).
+In this subsection, we prepare some standard terminologies around stack and introduce the moduli stack $\K_{T, \chi}$ and see its Artinianity (Definition \ref{Artin def}).
+Though it is a simple task to check the Artinianity under Corollary \ref{gentle is open condition}, the author believes that knowing its proof must help the readers to properly handle the moduli stack $\K_{T, \chi}$ in the next subsection.
+See Appendix A for generalities on stacks over the category of complex spaces, which we call $\Cpx$-stacks.

 We denote by $\Cpx$ the category of complex analytic spaces which are not assumed to be reduced nor irreducible.
 The set of holomorphic morphisms between complex spaces $U$ and $V$ will be denoted by $\Holo (U, V)$.
 We also denote by $\Cpx_S$ the category of complex spaces over $S$ and by $\Holo_S (U, V)$ its set of morphisms.